East Germany's Görlitz holds AfD-CDU runoff vote for mayor | DW | 16.06.2019

 In an open letter published online, filmmakers, actors, authors and activists called on residents of ‘Görliwood', as the town is known in Germany, to reject political extremism at the ballot box.
 "Do not give in to hate, hostility, strife and marginalization," the letter reads, although it avoids explicitly mentioning either the AfD or any other party or candidate.
 "Do not give up when things go wrong."

-Though the city attracts 300,000 tourists annually, it suffers from a brain drain of its young residents who have left due to a dearth of opportunities, and double the national unemployment rate at 3.4%, issues that are reflected across eastern Germany.
+Though the city attracts 300,000 tourists annually, it suffers from a brain drain of its young residents who have left due to a dearth of opportunities, and has double the national unemployment rate at 3.4%.
+These issues are reflected across eastern Germany.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.